Skip to main content

 A powerful turning point

 In Years 9 and 10, our mission is to help young people become thoughtful, ethical and engaged citizens who can influence their world for good.
-We want every girl to develop:

 Finding her North Star